 Before we go on, here is the short overview of common PHP errors you can find while running any PHP code, including WordPress.
-Beside these 4, there are some 8 or 9 more error types, most of which you will not see if your PHP is installed properly and is not unstable build.
+Besides these 4, there are some 8 or 9 more error types, most of which you will not see if your PHP is installed properly and is not unstable build.

 - Notices: These errors are trivial and non-critical, and these errors are not displayed by default and they can’t stop code execution (variable not defined yet, for example).

-- Warnings: These are errors that also don’t stop code execution, but they are displayed to user since they point to a code problem that can cause further issues (failed to include file, for example).
+- Warnings: These are errors that also don’t stop code execution, but they are displayed to the user since they point to a code problem that can cause further issues (failed to include file, for example).

 - Fatal Errors: These are critical errors that are displayed and that will also stop code execution.
 These errors point to a problem that prevents further execution (missing class or function, for example).

-- Parse Errors: These are critical errors that are caused by invalid PHP code (missing semi colons or some other unexpected characters).
+- Parse Errors: These are critical errors that are caused by invalid PHP code (missing semi-colons or some other unexpected characters).

 WordPress Error Handling

 By default, WordPress debug mode is disabled.
 Error handling and display depends on the server settings.
 In most cases, this means that errors will not be displayed (even fatal errors), but they should be logged into the file (again, depends on server settings, and it can happen that logging of errors is disabled).

 To enable WordPress debug mode, you need to add WP_DEBUG constant set to TRUE into wp-config.php file.
 You need to have this line in your wp-config.php:

 This will activate error reporting for all types of errors including strict and deprecated errors.
 There are two more debug constants that can be used if WP_DEBUG is active: